AudreyBeard/netsounds/README.md

 ## TODO
 - [ ] Dump images in `test_squeezenet.py`
 - [ ] Explore the activations at different layers
+    - Made sounds for each activation using two generation schemes:
+        - Concatenating each filter at a level
+        - Summing all filters at a level

 ## Notes
 - activations in this repo are generated from images with small edge length of